 I started crying because I was leaving my Dad for another man, and I didn’t ever want to leave him.

 Then I had my own family and we moved states, and I didn’t see Dad as much.
-And after that, things happened, and I didn’t see him at all.
+After that, things happened and I didn’t see him at all.

 I think about you ev’ry night